 Change orders are modifications of an original contract that effectively change the existing provisions of the contract without adding new provisions or terms.
 Change orders may include changes in specifications or designs, manner of performance, facilities, equipment, materials, sites and period of completion of the work.
 Either we or our customers may initiate change orders.
 We consider unapproved change orders to be contract variations for which we have a change of scope for which we believe we are contractually entitled to a higher price, but where a price change associated with the scope change has not yet been agreed upon with the customer.
 Costs associated with unapproved change orders are included in the estimated cost to complete the contracts and are treated as project costs as incurred.
 We recognize revenues equal to costs incurred on unapproved change orders when realization of price approval is probable.
 Unapproved change orders involve the use of estimates, and it is reasonably possible that revisions to the estimated costs and recoverable amounts may be required in future reporting periods to reflect changes in estimates or final agreements with customers.
 Change orders that are unapproved as to both price and scope are evaluated as claims.
 We consider claims to be amounts in excess of agreed contract prices that we seek to collect from our customers or others for customer-caused delays, errors in specifications and designs, contract terminations, change orders that are either in dispute or are unapproved as to both scope and price, or other causes of unanticipated additional contract costs.
 Claims are included in the calculation of revenues when realization is probable and amounts can be reliably determined.
-To support these requirements, the existence of the following items must be satisfied: (i) the contract or other evidence provides a legal basis for the claim or a legal opinion has been obtained, stating that, under the circumstances, there is a reasonable basis to support the claim; (ii) additional costs are caused by circumstances that were unforeseen at the contract date and are not the result of deficiencies in our performance; (iii) costs associated with the claim are identifiable or otherwise determinable and are reasonable in view of the work performed; and (iv) the evidence supporting the claim is objective and verifiable, not based on management's subjective evaluation of the value of the claim, which, in some instances, may not occur until after completion of work under the contract.
+To support these requirements, the existence of the following items must be satisfied: (i) the contract or other evidence provides a legal basis for the claim or a legal opinion has been obtained, stating that, under the circumstances, there is a reasonable basis to support the claim; (ii) additional costs are caused by circumstances that were unforeseen at the contract date and are not the result of deficiencies in our performance; (iii) costs associated with the claim are identifiable or otherwise determinable and are reasonable in view of the work performed; and (iv) the evidence supporting the claim is objective and verifiable, not based on management's subjective evaluation of the situation or on unsupported representations.
+Revenues in excess of contract costs incurred on claims are recognized when an agreement is reached with the customer as to the value of the claim, which, in some instances, may not occur until after completion of work under the contract.
 Costs associated with claims are included in the estimated costs to complete the contracts and are treated as project costs when incurred.